Concordium/concordium.github.io/source/shared/net/guides/become-baker.rst

    $concordium-client baker generate-keys <keys-file>.json

-You can choose an arbitrary name for the keys file.
+You can choose an arbitrary name for the ``<keys file>``.
 To register the keys in the network you need to be :ref:`running a node <running-a-node>` and send a ``baker add`` transaction to the network:

 .. code-block:: console

-   $concordium-client baker add <keys-file>.json --sender bakerAccount --stake <amount-to-stake> --open-delegation-for <none> --delegation-transaction-fee-commission <5.0e-2> --delegation-baking-commission <5.0e-2> --delegation-finalization-commission <1.0> --baker-url <baker-url>.json --keys-in <baker-keys-new>.json --keys-out <baker-creds-new>.json
+   $concordium-client baker add MyBakerKeys.json --sender bakerAccount --stake <amount-to-stake> --open-delegation-for none --delegation-transaction-fee-commission 0.05 --delegation-baking-commission 0.05 --delegation-finalization-commission 1.0 --baker-url MyBakerURL.json --keys-in MyNewBakerKeys.json --keys-out <concordium-data-dir>/baker-credentials.json

 where you replace

+- ``MyBakerKeys.json`` with the name of baker keys file you generated
 - ``<amount-to-stake>`` with the CCD amount for the baker's initial stake
+- ``MyBakerURL`` with the information for your baker pool URL (optional)
 - ``<concordium-data-dir>`` with any path of your choice.

    ..
 Note::